dustinpfister/blog_posts/_posts/threejs-line.md

 })));
 ```

+### Source code examples are up on Github

+The source code examples that I am written about in this post can be found in my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-line).

+### Version Numbers matter

+As I say in every post of mine on threejs, the library is a project in which the version number matters big time.
+When I first wrote this post I was using [threejs r91](https://github.com/mrdoob/three.js/tree/r91), and the last time I edited the post I was using r135.
+Sense then many code breaking changes have happened in threejs with all sorts of things.
+One major change is that when it comes to lines, and anything that works with geometry from that matter, the geometry now has to be an instance of Buffer Geometry.

 ## 1 - Full basic line demo examples

-As with any three.js example that is fully complete there must be a scene, camera, and renderer on top of the use of the Line constructor, geometry, and line materials.
+As with any threejs example that is fully complete there must be a scene, camera, and renderer on top of the use of the Line constructor, geometry, and line materials.
 In this section I will be going over a few basic hello world style example that are full working examples that take everything into account.

 ### 1.1 - First off a new threejs r127 example using BufferGemoetry

-If I am using a late version of three.js that is r125 or higher I have to use the Buffer Geometry Constructor for the geometry of the line as the old Geometry constructor has been removed from that point forward.
+If I am using a late version of threejs that is r125 or higher I have to use the Buffer Geometry Constructor for the geometry of the line as the old Geometry constructor has been removed from that point forward.
 So then the first thing I need to do is create an array and then use the vecor3 class to create the points that I want for the line.
 After that I can use the setFromPoints method of a Buffer Geometry instance to create an instance of buffer geometry with this array of points.
 The resulting geometry can then be used with the THREE.Line constructor by passing the geometry as the first argument followed by the kine of line material that I want to use.

 Once I have my instance of THREE.line I can then add it to a scene, then create a camera, and a renderer and use the scene and camera with the render just like any other example.